omarciodanilo/100DaysOfCloud/Journey/002/Readme.md

 Main steps:

+- Log in the AWS account as a user with billing permissions
 - Enable the Monitoring of Estimated Charges in the Preferences option in the Billing service dashboard
 - Create an SNS topic to send a notification when the Billing Alarm is triggered
 - Confirm subscription to the previously created SNS topic